Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 Norco side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Norco: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Norco: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: